-- 2.1.4.2.2 A substance or mixture is not classified as explosive if: - (a) There are no chemical groups associated with explosive properties present in the molecule.
-Examples of groups which may indicate explosive properties are given in Table A6.1 in Appendix 6 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria; or - (b) The substance contains chemical groups associated with explosive properties which include oxygen and the calculated oxygen balance is less than -200.
+- 12. A substance or mixture is not classified as explosive if: - (a) There are no chemical groups associated with explosive properties present in the molecule.
+Examples of groups which may indicate explosive properties are given in Table A6.1 in Appendix 6 of the Manual of Tests and Criteria; or - (b) The substance contains chemical groups associated with explosive properties which include oxygen and the calculated oxygen balance is less than -200.